Easy Dog Fence Jumping Solutions (That Actually Work)

 Option 3.
 Privacy fence

 And the final option to create a higher fence line is with a privacy fence.
 Confused?
 The privacy fence goes over the top of your existing fence.
-For example, a tall bamboo privacy fence over the top of your existing fence in one area may curtail your dog from jumping.
+For example, a tall bamboo privacy fence over the top of your existing fence in one area may keep your dog from jumping.
 While also adding to your yard appeal.

 Of course, the option you choose will depend on your dog’s jumping habits, dog breed, and abilities.